SalmonMode/JsPCOM/README.md

-# JsPCOM
+# TsPCOM
-JavaScript page component object framework for Selenium
+TypeScript and JavaScript page component object framework for Selenium